datahub-project/datahub/metadata-ingestion/cli-ingestion.md

 ### Using Recipes with Authentication
-In Acryl DataHub deployments, only the `datahub-rest` sink is supported, which simply means that metadata will be pushed to the REST endpoints exposed by your DataHub instance.
+In DataHub Cloud deployments, only the `datahub-rest` sink is supported, which simply means that metadata will be pushed to the REST endpoints exposed by your DataHub instance.
 The required configurations for this sink are

 1. **server**: the location of the REST API exposed by your instance of DataHub
 2. **token**: a unique API key used to authenticate requests to your instance's REST API